Would you like to look at the photographs of a German soldier?

 Meetings of varying duration, series of posters in local languages (420 x 584 mm), 2018

-This project was first developed during a residency at SUPERDEALS, Brussels and led to a text titled The vulnerability of the snake at the time of sloughing its skin, which was presented as a lecture-performance during the closing event.
+This project was developed during a residency at SUPERDEALS, Brussels, and led to a lecture-performance titled The vulnerability of the snake at the time of sloughing its skin, which was presented during the closing event.

-Views of the project at SUPERDEALS, Brussels, in June 2018.
+Views of the project at SUPERDEALS, Brussels (2018).
 Photos by Adrian Schindler.